GoogleCloudPlatform/generative-ai/gemini/sample-apps/image-bash-jam/README.md

 The MP3 result is conveniently copied under `images/italian-town.jpg.mp3`.

-## Something useful now: understand a diagram!
+## Something useful now: understand a diagram

 I have a headset at work which is amazing, but I'm never sure how to turn it on or off; if I get it from charge its automatically on for me, but what if I forgot it non charging last night?
 This is what happened to me this morning.